derrickd2305/ee355/lab6/readme.txt

       wrong with how we called this function.
 Line 30, which is within quickSort: "int pi = partition(arr, low, high)", so we go look at line 5 of partition: "int pivot = arr[high]".
 For this function call, high = n, which is the size of arr[]. arr[n] does not exist, so line 50 should instead be "quickSort(arr, 0, n-1)".
+  2.  after this change is made and ASan is run again, it returns the same error type (so another illegal array index) this time on line 41 in printArray() which prints each element of the array, called by line 52 in main().
+Looking at these lines we see taht printArray was called with size = n, and the for loop checking i <= size, which means that the print statement would try to print arr[n], which does not exist.
+To resolve this issue, we changed line 40 so that the for loop checks if i < size instead of i <= size.